percona/everest-doc/docs/scaling.md

 # For existing database clusters

+To scale existing database clusters:

-1. On the Percona Everest Homepage, click on the three dots next to the database that you want to scale.
+1. From the Percona Everest Homepage, click on the three dots next to the database that you want to scale.
 A list of actions will be displayed.
-2. Click edit.
+2. Click **Edit**.
 3. Navigate to the **Resources** page.
 4. Select the **Number of nodes**.
 5. Select the **Resources per node**.
 When you select the Resources per node, the threshold values are automatically populated in the CPU, MEMORY, and DISK fields.
 However, you can also manually enter the values for these fields.